IRDG2OI/geoenrich/docs/source/index.rst

 .. image:: https://github.com/morand-g/geoenrich/blob/main/geoenrich/data/readme_illus_1.png?raw=true
-   :alt: Illustration of an occurrence dataset enriched with bathymetry data
+   :alt: Illustration of an occurrence dataset enriched with bathymetry data Illustration of an occurrence dataset enriched with bathymetry data

 This project is being developed as part of the G2OI project, cofinanced by the European union, the Reunion region, and the French Republic.